Abrish-Green/Recipe-Gallery-Application/README.md

 # Getting Started with Repibox Recipe Gallery Application

 <h2>Intro</h2>
-This project is Developed for as a Challenge to Repibox Techinical Screening.
+This project is Developed as a Challenge to Repibox Techinical Screening.
 The project Displays Different type of Recipes with their information.

 <h2>Project Information</h2>